-The essence of critical thinking centres not on answering questions but on questioning answers, so it involves questioning, probing, analysing, evaluating.
+The essence of critical thinking centres not on answering questions but on questioning answers, so it involves questioning, probing, analyzing, evaluating.

 For example: To understand a news item, try to give some context to the current event.
 For instance, if it is reported that a group of Sunnis today attacked a meeting of Shiites in Iraq, three things are needed to make full sense of the report.